 This will depend on the organisation and your situation.

-Sometimes, you may just need to tell organisations that their services or premises are not accessible to you.
+Sometimes, telling organisations that their services or premises are not accessible to you might be enough.

 A wheelchair user tweeted a cosmetics chain that her local store had a step and she could not go inside.